mmaleno/DJITelloPy/README.md

 2020-04-07 -- datalogging (both Tello telemetry and videostream) is implemented.
 CSV file and AVI video is generated for every session.

+## Scripts and functionallity
+posit_proccess.m
+    functionallity: was used to experiment with the control outputs of the drone.
+    dependencies: files in "callibration data logs" folder.
+You will need to fix the path to these files.
+Look in post_proccess to find description of test.
+CameraCallibrationMatlab
+    functionallity: This folder contains the matlab camera callibration toolkit files
+    dependencies: none

 ## Walkthrough/tutorial
 A nice writeup will be written in the near future...